dolorosus/RaspiBackup/Readme.md

 This script takes a backup while the source partitions are mounted and in use.
 The resulting imagefile will be inconsistent!

-To minimize inconsistencies, you should terminate as many services as possible before starting the backup.
+To reduce inconsistencies, you need to terminate as many services as possible before you start backing up.
-You may put the system to rescue mode (beware: new SSH logins aren't possible in rescue mode), take the backup and put your system back to default mode).
+You can put the system in rescue mode (be careful: new SSH connections are not possible in rescue mode), take the backup and put your system back in default mode).
-An example is provided as [WeeklyBackup.sh](https://github.com/dolorosus/RaspiBackup/blob/master/WeeklyBackup.sh).
+A sample is given as WeeklyBackup.sh.
+[WeeklyBackup.sh](https://github.com/dolorosus/RaspiBackup/blob/master/WeeklyBackup.sh).

 ### Recommendation:

-Use a file system for the target that can handle snapshots (e.g. BTRFS).
+Use a filesystem for the target that can handle snapshots (e.g. BTRFS).
 Creating a snapshot, before starting a backup,  results in a space efficient versioning backup.